mlagisz/testhugo/content/blog/2018_conversation_reproducuibility_crisis.md

 tags:
 - Open Science
 - reproducibility
-title: A conversation: Where do ecology and evolution stand in the broader ‘reproducibility crisis’ of science?
+title: A conversation - Where do ecology and evolution stand in the broader ‘reproducibility crisis’ of science?

 ---